nvassie/PatternAnalysis-2025/recognition/3DUNet-prostate-46410483/README.md

 ## Description

+This project contains:
+- A PyTorch implementation of a 3D-UNet
+- Training, Validation and Testing loops for the 3D-UNet
+- A custom dataset for the Prostate 3D data set

-This project implements a 3D-UNet to segment a downsampled Prostate 3D data set with the goal of having a minimum dice similarity coefficient of 0.7 when testing.
+This project implements a 3D-UNet to segment a downsampled Prostate 3D data set [[2]](#references) with the goal of having a minimum dice similarity coefficient of 0.7 when testing.

 The main goal of this is to reduce required time and labour costs required in labeling MRI scans, allowing doctors and patients to recieve data and results faster.